dineshigdd/ai110-module3show-musicrecommendersimulation-starter/README.md

 the system classifies it as "chill" without anyone labeling it.

 - **Not teachable**
-The system is does not use any teachable models,which means the system cannot improve from user feedback (weights (genre=3.0, mood=2.0, etc.) are hand-coded constants. ).
+The system does not use any teachable models, which means the system cannot improve from user feedback (weights genre=2.5, mood=2.5, energy=1.8, acousticness=1.0, tempo=0.5 are hand-coded constants).

 - **Static user profile**
   User preferences never update.
 Skipping or replaying  songs has no effect on future recommendations.